 As of the date of this Offering Memorandum, the Preferred Shares are sold to investors resident in British Columbia through Capital West Mortgage Investor Services Inc. ("CWMIS"), a firm registered as an exempt market dealer with the British Columbia Securities Commission that is related to the Issuer and the Manager as described below.
 See "5.
 Securities Offered - 5.3 Statutory Exemptions Relied Upon by the Issuer".
-CWMIS is a private British Columbia company established for the purpose of carrying out activities related to the sale of Preferred Shares and the sale of interests in syndicated mortgage loans originated, structured and administered by CWMI or the Issuer.
+CWMIS is a private British Columbia company established for the purpose of carrying out activities related to the sale of Preferred Shares and the sale of interests in syndicated mortgage loans originated, structured and administered by the Manager or the Issuer.

-The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of CWMIS given the relationship among the Issuer, the Manager and CWMIS.
-Certain directors and officers of CWMIS are also directors, officers, and/or shareholders of the Issuer.
-In addition, CWMIS is owned by the shareholders of CWMI, and certain directors and officers of CWMIS are also directors and/or officers of CWMIS are also directors and certain directors and officers of CWMIS are also directors and/or officers of CWMI, and CWMI is a party to the joint venture that serves as the Manager and is responsible for managing the Issuer's mortgage investments and providing certain financial and administrative services to the Issuer.
+The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of CWMIS and the Manager given the relationship among the Issuer, CWMIS and the Manager.
+Certain directors and officers of CWMIS are also directors, officers and/or shareholders of the Issuer. and in particular, that the Issuer, CWMIS and the Manager have certain common shareholders, directors and officers.
 See "8.2 Risk Factors - Conflicts of Interest".